 How to Prevent and Treat Dry Sockets

 Patients may experience dry sockets after getting a tooth extracted, but it is relatively uncommon.
 Only 2-5% of patients experience dry sockets.
-When teeth are extracted, normally a blood clot builds up to cover and protect the nerves and bones that are now exposed.
-In some circumstances, the blood clot can become dislodged or not completely cover the area where the tooth was extracted.
-When air, food, or liquid touch the bone and nerves, patients will experience pain.
+Dry socket, or alveolar osteitis, occurs when the blood clot in the tooth socket is lost too early after an extraction, leaving exposed bone and the underlying bone and nerves unprotected.
+This can cause significant pain.
+In some cases, patients also feel symptoms on the same side as the extraction site.
 If you are experiencing dry sockets, then it is important to follow-up with your oral surgeon immediately.

-Unfortunately, dry sockets are one of the most painful complications of tooth extractions, but they can be easily treated.
-Your oral surgeon will thoroughly clean the area and they may apply gauze with a special paste that is designed to help heal the socket and eliminate pain.
-They may also recommend over-the-counter pain relievers or prescribe some if needed.
+Unfortunately, dry sockets are one of the most painful complications of tooth extractions after wisdom teeth removal, but they can be easily treated.
+Your oral surgeon will thoroughly clean the area and may place a medicated dressing for pain relief to promote healing and ease discomfort.
+They may also recommend over-the-counter pain relievers or prescribe some if needed to manage pain, and prompt treatment is important if you suspect dry socket or experience severe pain.
+An empty-looking socket or visible bone can also be signs of this problem.
 The symptoms of dry socket will go away within 24 hours of treatment, but some patients may need another follow-up.

-Some patients are at higher risk for dry socket than others.
+Some patients are at higher risk for dry socket than others, especially when extractions are not performed by a specialist; choosing an oral surgeon to perform extractions can help reduce complications.
 You are at a higher risk of dry socket if you:

 • Smoke